Appdynamics/oracle-monitoring-extension/README.md

 -   Resource Utilization: What database resources are currently in use (sessions, open cursors, shared pool, etc).
 -   Efficiency: Ratios and response times as indicators of the instance's efficiency.

-##Installation
+##Prerequisite

-1. The Oracle DB extension needs an Oracle user account on every Oracle instance that is to be monitored.
+The Oracle DB extension needs an Oracle user account on every Oracle instance that is to be monitored.
 You might use an existing account with appropriate rights; however, a dedicated account will be a better solution in terms of security and manageability.
     -   Example script for account creation (run this with a DBA user):

 ```